-You can of course gather some information from the two words themselves. ´Crowd´ as in lots of people and Funding as in ´money´.
+You can of course gather some information from the two words themselves.
+'Crowd' as in lots of people and 'Funding' as in lots of money.
 You can rightfully surmise that it is all about obtaining money from the crowds.
 And if you think that you would be correct.

 The internet has changed all that.
-It has now become easier to ask your circle of influence to help you by going to a designated page online and supporting you financially in your business idea or project.
+It has now become easier for you to ask your circle of influence to help you by sending them to a designated page online and asking them to supporting you financially for your business idea or project.

-Andy Haldane, an executive of the Bank of England sees CrowdFunding as a potential rival to traditional banking.
+Andy Haldane, an executive at the Bank of England sees crowdfunding as a potential rival to traditional banking.

-Seeing that banks are less supportive these days there is now a meaningful alternative strategy to raising finance.
+Seeing that banks are less supportive these days there is now a meaningful alternative way to raising finance.

-Briefly and very simply CrowdFunding can be separated into three main areas.
-You can:
+Briefly and very simply crowdfunding can be separated into six main areas.

-Online CrowdFunding platforms will mostly fall into one of the above categories but some are now offering a mix of two or all three of the above methods.
+Online crowdfunding platforms will mostly fall into one of the above categories but some offer a mix of two or more options.

 Now that you know you can raising money online where do you start?

-There have been some amazing successes (one project has raised over 10 million dollars – they only asked for 100 000) however there have been some failures as well.
+There have been some amazing successes (several projects have raised over 10 million dollars where they only asked for $100 000) however there have been many failures as well.
 Not all projects get funded either.
-Many CrowdFunding platforms work on the basis that if the target amount is not raised then the project does not get funded.
+Many crowdfunding platforms work on the basis that if the target amount is not raised then the project does not get funded.